 Control with a mosskiller will only be temporary unless the conditions which allowed the moss to become established are improved.

 New lawns: Good preparation should ensure moss control is rarely required on a new lawn.
 However, if the need does arise, double check the manufacturer's recommendations on the pack before applying.
 Many products should not be applied within the first six months or after a certain number of cuts.

-Artificial lawns: Brinton's Patio Magic (containing benzalkonium chloride) will control moss on artificial turf.
+Artificial lawns: Brinton's Patio Magic (containing benzalkonium chloride) will control moss on artificial play or sports surfaces which includes artificial lawns.
 Keep artificial turf in good condition by regular brushing.
 Ensure water is not allowed to pool on the surface.

 Note on ferrous sulphate: Although ferrous sulphate is widely offered as a fertiliser and soil acidifying agent, unless it is contained within a proprietary lawn mosskiller it is not approved for use as a pesticide and cannot be legally used to control moss.
 In addition, if it were to be applied as a mosskiller on lawns there is a high risk that it will blacken and potentially kill the grass - a problem seldom encountered with proprietary lawn mosskillers, especially those in pelleted forms, making them easy to apply evenly and accurately.

 Disposing of dead moss